Arizona Leisure - Vacation Guide

 Depending upon species, of which there are many, adults range in size from about 3 to 7 inches.
 They all share the common physical traits of dragon-like appearance with wide flattened bodies covered with spines and pointed horns.
 Their tails are short, yet broad at the base.
 The body has the appearance of being covered with natural body armor.

-The diet of horned lizards consists of ants and small insects which fall victim to very fast flick of a sticky tongue.
+Like gila monsters, the diet of horned lizards consists of ants and small insects which fall victim to very fast flick of a sticky tongue.
 Upon emerging from shallow burrows in early morning, they must bask in the sun to reach a specific body temperature before foraging for food.

 As ground heat increases during the day the lizard seeks shade under bushes.
 In the evening they use their nose and spiny sides to wiggle (dig) into loose soil or sand to cover themselves about 2 to 3 inches deep.
 They hibernate in late fall and emerge during spring.